Skip to content

 • Recent tuberculosis test.

-• Possess skills in organizing, planning, and prioritizing, as well as good judgement, strong interpersonal skills, and ability to work independently and as a team.
+• Possess skills in organizing, planning, and prioritizing, as well as good judgment, strong interpersonal skills, and ability to work independently and as a team.

-• Possess excellent oral and written communication skills to communicate and document work activities.
+• Possess excellent oral and written communications skills to communicate and document work activities.

 • Ability to relate to families from a strength-based, family-centered model.